php-fig/fig-standards/proposed/http-client/http-client.md

 body then it MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

-Note that as a result, since [PSR-7 objects are immutable](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message-meta.md#why-value-objects), the Caller MUST NOT assume that the object passed to `ClientInterface::sendRequest()` will be the same PHP object that is actually sent.
+Note that as a result, since [PSR-7 objects are immutable](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message-meta.md#why-value-objects), the Calling Library MUST NOT assume that the object passed to `ClientInterface::sendRequest()` will be the same PHP object that is actually sent.
 For example, the Request object that is returned by an exception MAY be a different object than the one passed to `sendRequest()`, so comparison by reference (===) is not possible.

 A Client MUST:

-* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Caller is an valid HTTP response of status code 200 or higher.
+* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Calling Library is an valid HTTP response of status code 200 or higher.

 ## Error handling

 A Client MUST NOT treat a well-formed HTTP request or HTTP response as an error condition.
-For example, response status codes in the 400 and 500 range MUST NOT cause an exception and MUST be returned to the Caller as normal.
+For example, response status codes in the 400 and 500 range MUST NOT cause an exception and MUST be returned to the Calling Library as normal.

 A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if no HTTP response is ever returned (such as a timeout).